Illidge's ant blue

 Illidge's ant-blue butterfly (Acrodipsas illidgei), is an endangered species of butterfly endemic to Australia.
-This species can be found at six confirmed sites: Mary River Heads, Beaver Rock and Maaroom in the Mary River Region; Redland Bay and Point Halloran in the Moreton Bay Region; Brunswick Heads in New South Wales.
+This species can be found at six confirmed sites: Mary River Heads, Beaver Rock and Maaroom in the Fraser Coast Region (Queensland); Redland Bay and Point Halloran in the City of Redland (Queensland), and Brunswick Heads (New South Wales).

 Characteristics

 The eggs of the Illidge's ant-blue butterfly are white and have an average diameter of 0.7 mm.
 In its caterpillar stage it is white.
 The pupa of the butterfly is approximately 1 cm lengthwise and is brown.
 As adults they are brown and the females of the species contain blue coloured regions on the surface of their wings that change shades depending on the angle from which the surface is being viewed.
 The ventral side of both genders of the butterfly are fawn in colour and contain small dark spots.
 The wingspan of the butterfly is approximately 2 cm.